openid/eKYC-IDA/openid-connect-txn-claim.md

 # txn request

-The RP requests this Claim like any other Claim via the `claims` parameter or as part of a default Claim set identified by a scope value.
+The RP requests this Claim like any other Claim via the `claims` parameter or as part of a default claim set identified by a scope value, for example:

 ```
 "txn": null